ZijunCui02/ZijunCui02.github.io/_pages/about.md

  - [<font size=4><b>Shanghai Sany Electronic Technology Co., Ltd, R&D Engineer</b></font>](https://zijuncui02.github.io/internship_experiences/)

 <blockquote>
-	Led the design and prototype of the power management circuit and played a key role in developing an electric mining protection system.
+	Participated in the design and prototype of the power management circuit and played a key role in developing an electric mining protection system.
 </blockquote>

 - - -